Funding Opportunities for Aspiring and Current Law Students

 Law Student Convention Scholarships: This scholarship is open to AAJ Law Student Members to attend the AAJ Annual Convention.
 The application deadline was May 30, 2025.
 Learn more here.

 The Overcoming Challenges Together Scholarship awards $2,500 to a student – from any undergraduate or graduate program – who creates a moving video about how you’ve overcome challenges.
-Applications are due November 15, 2025.
+Applications were due November 15, 2025.

 The IP Law Foundation’s Sidney B. Williams, Jr. Scholarship Program supports future patent lawyers with up to $30,000 in law school tuition grants plus mentorship, coaching, and career-readiness resources.
 Eligible applicants plan to attend an ABA-accredited U.S. law school and have a STEM/technical background sufficient for USPTO patent bar eligibility, with a demonstrated interest in advancing diversity in the profession.
 Applicants are reviewed on a rolling basis; early admission typically by December 15, tuition-grant priority by January 31, and general consideration by March 31 of the year you intent to start law school.